 Date: Friday, March 31, and Saturday, April 1, 2023

-Hozhoni Days dates back to 1966, when the Shalako Indian Club, an early incarnation of today's Wanbli Ota, turned a small on-campus event into a full-blown celebration, and renamed the multi-day event "Hozhoni Days."
-Over the years, the Hozhoni Days powwow became a contest powwow and grew.
-Today competitive powwow performers come from all over the United States to drum, sing, and dance on the Skyhawks gym floor.
+Hozhoni Days date back to 1966, when the Shalako Indian Club, an early incarnation of today's Wanbli Ota student organization, turned a small on-campus event into a full-blown celebration and renamed the multi-day event "Hozhoni Days."
+Over the years, the Hozhoni Days powwow grew into a large, two-day contest powwow.
+Today, dancers and singers from all over the United States participate in the Hozhoni Days Powwow and celebrate our vibrant Indigenous community at FLC.

-"It was to have the students work together so they get to know each other, and to share their Native culture, and to showcase it to the total student body on campus," says Benally, who graduated in 1968 with a degree in Humanities.
+The title "Hozhoni Days" was bestowed by Clyde Benally, now known as "the Father of Hozhoni Days."
+Benally was a first-year student when FLC's Deans asked him to help make the Shalako Club more active, which he did by creating Hozhoni Days.
+"It was to have the students work together, so they get to know each other, and to share their Native culture, and to showcase it to the total student body on campus," said Benally, who graduated in 1968 with a degree in Humanities.